Edwin Morgan (poet): Life and career

 Morgan was born in Glasgow and grew up in Rutherglen.
 His parents were Presbyterian.
-As a child he was not surrounded by books, nor did he have any literary acquaintances.
-Schoolmates labelled him a swot.
 He convinced his parents to finance his membership of several book clubs in Glasgow.
 The Faber Book of Modern Verse (1936) was a "revelation" to him, he later said.

 Morgan entered the University of Glasgow in 1937.
-It was at university that he studied French and Russian, while self-educating in "a good bit of Italian and German" as well.
+He studied French and Russian, while self-educating in "a good bit of Italian and German" as well.
 After interrupting his studies to serve in World War II as a non-combatant conscientious objector with the Royal Army Medical Corps, Morgan graduated in 1947 and became a lecturer at the university.
 He worked there until his retirement as a full professor in 1980.

 Morgan described 'CHANGE RULES!' as 'the supreme graffito', whose liberating double-take suggests both a lifelong commitment to formal experimentation and his radically democratic left-wing political perspectives.
 From traditional sonnet to blank verse, from epic seriousness to camp and ludic nonsense; and whether engaged in time-travelling space fantasies or exploring contemporary developments in physics and technology, the range of Morgan's voices is a defining attribute.

-Morgan first outlined his sexuality in Nothing Not Giving Messages: Reflections on his Work and Life (1990).
+Morgan first expressed his identity as a gay man in Nothing Not Giving Messages: Reflections on his Work and Life (1990).
 He had written many famous love poems, among them "Strawberries" and "The Unspoken", in which the love object was not gendered; this was partly because of legal problems at the time but also out of a desire to universalise them, as he made clear in an interview with Marshall Walker.
 At the opening of the Glasgow LGBT Centre in 1995, he read a poem he had written for the occasion, and presented it to the centre as a gift.

 In 2002, he became the patron of Our Story Scotland.
 At the opening of the Scottish Parliament building in Edinburgh on 9 October 2004, Liz Lochhead read a poem written for the occasion by Morgan, titled "Poem for the Opening of the Scottish Parliament".
 She was announced as Morgan's successor as Scots Makar in January 2011.